fabiangreffrath/woof/README.md

 ## Bug fixes

- * The famous "3-key door opens with only two keys" bug has been fixed with a compatibility flag.
+ * The famous "3-key door opens with only two keys" bug has been fixed with a compatibility flag (enabled by default since Woof!
+4.0.1).
  * A crash when returning from the menu before a map was loaded has been fixed.
  * A crash when loading a trivial single subsector map has been fixed.
  * A crash when playing back too short demo lumps (e.g. sunlust.wad) has been fixed.
  * A crash when the attack sound for the Lost Soul is missing has been fixed (e.g. ludicrm.wad MAP05).
  * A bug in the translucency table caching has been fixed which would lead to garbled translucency effects for WAD files with custom PLAYPAL lumps.
  * Playback compatility with Vanilla Doom and Boom 2.02 demos has been vastly improved (Boom 2.02 demos should be perfectly supported as of Woof!
-4.0.0).
+4.0.0, PrBoom+ complevel 11 demos as of Woof!
+4.0.1).
  * A crash when a Dehacked patch attempts to assign a non-existent code pointer has been fixed (since Woof!
 2.2.0).
  * The "Ouch Face" and the "Picked up a Medikit that you really need" message are now shown as intended (since Woof!
 2.3.0).
  * The `-fast` and `-respawn` options are now properly reloaded from savegames (since Woof!
 4.0.0).